Go for the Gold

 I could list a half dozen more without blinking, but certainly few things are taught with any greater clarity in Scripture—Jesus took the judgment for our sins on the cross.
 Period.
 If our sins were being judged at the bema, it would open the mother of all theological Pandora's boxes:

 Scripture teaches that for the believer God's justice has already been fully and forever satisfied at the Cross in relation to the believer's sins.
 If God were to punish the believer judicially for his sins for which Christ has already rendered payment, He would be requiring two payments for sin and would therefore be unjust.
-Such a concept (punishment for sin) erroneously disparages the all-sufficiency of Christ's death on the cross. (emphasis in original)
+Such a concept (punishment for sin) erroneously disparages the all-sufficiency of Christ's death on the cross.

-— Samuel Hoyt
+— Samuel Hoyt,

 "The Judgment Seat of Christ in Theological